Note: Members of the ATM were previously referred to as Early Career Researchers (ECRs)

 The Blakney Lab is a multidisciplinary group of engineers, immunologists and molecular biologists investigating the interactions between RNA, biomaterials and the immune system to prevent and treat disease.

-Dr. Katelynn Boerner, PhD RPsych
+Dr. Katelynn Boerner, PhD, RPsych

-Assistant Professor, Department of Paediatrics, Faculty of Medicine | Investigator, BC Children’s Hospital Research Institute | Psychologist, Complex Pain Service, BC Children’s Hospital | Associate Member, Women’s Health Research Institute | Associate Faculty Member, Centre for Gender and Sexual Health Equity
+Assistant Professor, Department of Pediatrics, Faculty of Medicine, University of British Columbia | Investigator, BC Children’s Hospital Research Institute | Psychologist, Complex Pain Service, BC Children’s Hospital | Associate Member, Women’s Health Research Institute |

 Chronic pain affects many young people.
 Living with chronic pain can impact a child’s social, emotional, academic, recreational, and developmental outcomes.
 While there are pain treatments that work, most of them have been developed and tested on populations that do not reflect the diversity of young people we serve in our clinical settings.
 My research focuses on making pain research and care more accessible and equitable for young people.
 We do this by understanding the developmental, individual, and social factors that are involved in pain, and by thinking creatively about how to use this information to change practice.
 I am especially interested in understanding the role of sex, gender, and neurodiversity on pain, and have projects looking at the experiences of chronic pain in gender-diverse and autistic youth.